jhaskinsjr/nebula/README.md

 # Sample Pipelines

-At present, there are six sample pipeline implementations: Amanatsu, Bergamot, Clementine, Lime, Oroblanco, and Pompia.
+At present, there are seven sample pipeline implementations: Amanatsu, Bergamot, Clementine, Lime, Oroblanco, Pompia, and Rangpur.

 The Quick Start section above shows how to execute the examples/bin/sum program using the Pompia implementation; to use the Amanatsu implementation, "cd" into the pipelines/amanatsu subdirectory (instead of pipelines/pompia); to use the Bergamot implementation, "cd" into the pipelines/bergamot subdirectory;
-to use the Clementine implementation, "cd" into the pipelines/clementine subdirectory; to use the Lime implementation, "cd" into the pipelines/lime subdirectory; to use the Oroblanco implementation, "cd" into the pipelines/oroblanco subdirectory.
+etc.

 For a brief overview of each pipeline implmentation, follow the links below: